LordEvanElias/README-maker/README.md

   * [License](#license)

   # Installation
-  Answer the questions given to you in the Terminal with as much detail as possible and this application will populate the README with your responses.
+  Download the project off of Github.
   # Usage
-  See above.
+  Type node index in the terminal.
+It will then prompt you with questions.
+Type detailed answers to the questions and it will populate the README file with the answers you submit.
   # Contribution
-  Me
+  LordEvanElias
   # Tests
-  N/A.
+  N/A
   # Questions
-  ## For further questions, please contact me at evan.elias@att.net
+  ## For more details, please contact me at elias_evan@yahoo.com